Agoric/documentation/CONTRIBUTING.md

 you should establish a site URL redirect from the old file to the new one, in case anyone external to Agoric has made a link or bookmarked the old file.

-Go to (or create if not there) `documentation/main/.vuepress/enhanceApp.js` As of 03/2021, ours looks like this:
+Go to (or create if not there) `documentation/main/.vuepress/enhanceApp.js` As of March 2021, ours looks like this:
 ```js
 export default ({ router }) => {